flexflow/FlexFlow/CONTRIBUTING.md

 In the case of AlexNet, the input tensor has dimension `batch_size x 3 x 229 x 229`, so it is a 4-dimensional tensor.
 To initialize the tensor, we use the templated `create_tensor` function, which is part of `FFModel`.

 There are two versions of the `create_tensor` function: one (used in the last snippet above) uses a template that takes the number of tensor dimensions as its parameter; the second is a wrapper around the first, and takes the number of tensor dimensions as a regular function parameter.
-Both versions are implemented in `model.cc`, and you can their signature is identical, except for the number of dimensions parameter.
+Both versions are implemented in `model.cc`, and their signature is identical, except for the number of dimensions parameter.
 Below, we discuss the implementation of the `create_tensor` wrapper, since it illustrates a common pattern among FlexFlow functions:

 ```c++
 Tensor FFModel::create_tensor(int numdim,